openrndr/orx/orx-mesh-noise/README.md

 # orx-mesh-noise

-Generate random samples on the surface of a mesh
+Generate random samples on the surface of a mesh.

 <!-- __demos__ -->
 ## Demos
 ### DemoMeshNoise01